hphelion/documentation/bindings.fog.block-storage.md

 _______________

-HP Helion Public Cloud block storage provides support for volumes and snapshots.
+HP Helion Public Cloud Block Storage provides support for volumes and snapshots.
 A volume can store boot images, user data or both.
 They provide customers with persistent and flexible permanent storage.
 You can think of it as list of USB devices, that can be plugged in anywhere at will.
 Volumes can be attached to server instances and mounted.

 Snapshots are saved volume images at specific moments in time.
 You can take a snapshot of a volume and then use that snapshot to create a new volume.